dashbird/site/content/blog/Lambda-Metrics.md

 Suppose, your function runs for 2000ms (2 seconds) and has been allocated 512MB of memory then you will be billed for 2 * 512MB = 1GB-s of utilization.

 The first 400,000 GB-seconds are free, every month.
-After this limit is reached you pay $0.00001667 per GB-second (roughly $1.7 per 100,000GB-seconds) for the rest of that month.
+After this limit is reached you pay $0.00001667 per GB-second (so totally not worth scratching your head over, use our <a href="example.com" target="_blank">cost calculator</a> instead ) for the rest of that month.
 On top of this you may incur additional charges for resources like S3 bucket, VPC or DynamoDB, etc.

-Amazon's *Pay-for-what-you-use* business model relies not on your needs but on the success of your business.
+Amazon's <a href="https://aws.amazon.com/lambda/pricing/" target="_blank">Pay-for-what-you-use</a> business model relies not on your needs but on the success of your business.
 If your apps are accessed more often, your organization benefits more, along with a slightly greater AWS bill.
 This, in turn, benefits Amazon.

 But its not all sunshine and roses...